GuerrSim96/DM_NMR_tfe/file/README.md

 # Description:
-In this folder, there are the OPLS-aa force field files containing the parameters for trifluoroethanol (TFE) and the protein data bank files necessary for the simulation in a mixture of TFE and water.
+This folder contains the files needed to add trifluoroethanol (TFE) parameters within the OPLS-aa force field, and also the .pdb files needed to build the system to simulate in a mixture of TFE and water.
+## from GROMACS:
 ### atomtypes.atp
 In this file the identification codes of the atoms are associated with the corresponding atomic masses.
 The data is associated with the OPLS-aa force field.